namin/lms-verify/README.md

 # LMS-Verify

-An early experiment using staging (via [LMS](http://github.com/TiarkRompf/virtualization-lms-core) -- see [tutorials](http://scala-lms.github.io/tutorials/)) to generate first-order verifiable C code from a higher-level counterpart.
+An early experiment using staging (via [LMS](http://github.com/TiarkRompf/virtualization-lms-core) -- see [tutorials](http://scala-lms.github.io/tutorials/)) to generate first-order verifiable C code from a higher-level counterpart in Scala.

 ## C Verification